ninaqy/Flexible-PU/README.md

 - 39 testing models with 2048 points (test_data.tar)
 - pretrained x4 model (MAFU_model.tar)

-(TODO)

-Please check the path for train and test data by modifying the arguments "--train_data" and "--test_data".
+Please check the path for train and test data and modify the arguments "--train_data" and "--test_data" accordingly.

 ### Training